-The left atrial appendage, and particularly some left atrial appendage morphologies increase the risk of blood flow stasis in AF predisposing to in situ thrombus formation.
-Indeed, the majority (over 90%) of thromboembolic strokes are caused by a clot formed in the left atrial appendage(164).
-The most extended therapy for stroke prevention in AF is the anticoagulant therapy.
-However, in some patients with a risk of ICH unacceptably high and a concomitant risk of stroke also elevated, non-pharmacological approaches such as the left atrial appendage occlusion (LAAO) could be considered.
-This implant-based alternative seems to be of major clinical benefit in AF patients having sustained an ICH (4, 25, 38, 88, 95, 165).
-(4, 166)(167)Currently, here are several devices for the occlusion of the left atrial appendage, including the PLAATO (percutaneous left atrial appendage transcatheter occlusion), the Amplatzer, the Ultraseal LAA and more recently the Watchman® implant.
+The left atrial appendage (LAA), and particularly some LAA morphologies increase the risk of blood flow stasis in AF predisposing to in situ thrombus formation.
+Indeed, the majority (over 90%) of thromboembolic strokes are caused by a clot formed in the LAA (164).
+The most extended therapy for stroke prevention in AF is the OAC therapy.
+In some patients with a risk of ICH unacceptably high and a concomitant risk of stroke also elevated, non-pharmacological approaches such as the left atrial appendage occlusion (LAAO) could be considered [ref].
+LAAO implantation may be of use in AF patients having sustained an ICH (4, 25, 38, 88, 95, 165).
+Indeed, guidelines suggest percutaneous LAAO in patients with AF at increased risk of stroke and contraindication to long-term OAC, considering surgical LAAO in AF patients undergoing cardiac or thoracoscopic surgery, as a part of an overall heart team approach to the management of AF (4, 166).
+Similarly, the 2017 Society of Thoracic Surgeons guidelines recommended surgical management of LAA for the longitudinal thromboembolic prevention in AF patients at the time of concomitant cardiac interventions, and in all surgical ablation procedures it is reasonable to perform the complete LAA obliteration (167).

-The LAAO requires a period of antiplatelet treatment post-deployment, but in overall, LAAO followed by single antiplatelet therapy has been proposed as an alternative to oral anticoagulation in high-risk patients with previous ICH, with an acceptable periprocedural risk (168) and LAAO with attendant short-term anticoagulation seems to be both safe and effective (169).(170)There is still a clear necessity of randomized clinical trials comparing LAAO with oral anticoagulants after oral anticoagulant-related ICH, and assessment of the minimal antiplatelet therapy duration acceptable after the intervention.
+LAAO requires a period of antithrombotic therapy post-deployment, but overall, LAAO followed by single antiplatelet therapy has been proposed as an alternative to OAC in high-risk patients with previous ICH, with an acceptable periprocedural risk (168) and LAAO with attendant short-term OAC seems to be both safe and effective (169).
+It remains unclear the best management of antithrombotic therapy after surgical LAAO, as this will depend on risk factors and concomitant valvular procedures.
+Different anticoagulation and antiplatelet protocols have been described, including DOACs, VKAs, and single or dual antiplatelet therapy (170).
+There is still the need for randomized clinical trials comparing LAAO with OAC after OAC-related ICH, and assessment of the minimal antiplatelet therapy duration acceptable after the intervention [ref].

 Conclusions

 ICH is the most feared, disabling and lethal complication of the anticoagulation therapy in AF.
 There are several risk factors for ICH, including modifiable and non-modifiable.
 Therefore, in the setting of an ICH, it is necessary to review the correct choice and dosing of the anticoagulant regimen and to evaluate the potential modifiable bleeding risk factors including uncontrolled hypertension, labile INR, excessive alcohol intake and concomitant antiplatelet therapy or NSAIDs.
-In addition, the appropriate management must include supportive care and measures, and, when available, reversal of anticoagulation with specific agents.
-Once after the cause of bleeding or the relevant risk factor has been treated, restarting oral anticoagulation is recommended, given the net clinical benefit of this therapy which provides a reduction of stroke and mortality risks with no marked increment in the recurrent risk of ICH.
-Although the correct timing for restarting oral anticoagulation therapy is unclear, reintroduction at 4-8 weeks after the bleeding has shown to be effective and safe in most of the studies.
+In addition, appropriate management must include supportive care and measures and reversal of anticoagulation with specific agents.
+Once after the cause of bleeding or the relevant risk factor has been treated, restarting OAC is recommended, given the net clinical benefit of this therapy which seems to provide a reduction of stroke and mortality risks with no marked increment in the recurrent risk of ICH.
+Although the correct timing for restarting OAC therapy is unclear, reintroduction at 4-8 weeks after the bleeding has shown to be effective and safe in most studies.

 Expert opinion